 To obtain the drivers of AGC removals, the identified trees with their corresponding drivers for their removals were listed.
 The drivers were sorted alphabetically in order to identify total number of drivers responsible for removals in miombo woodlands.
 Those drivers that were similar like removals due to firewood collection for domestic and industrial use were regarded as firewood collection.

-Drivers and their influence on aboveground carbon removals
+Drivers and their influence on aboveground carbon removals.
 We included multiple drivers identified (11 drivers) in the analysis, so that the interrelationships between the drivers and AGB removed could be accounted.
-Since each tree had driver of its removal, driver and their influence on AGC removals was estimated.
-Removed AGB per tree was estimated using allometric equation i.e. $AGB = a \times (SD)^b$ .
-This equation calculate biomass of a tree from stump diameter only [7].
-The estimated individual tree AGB removal and its corresponding driver was divided by age of the stump to get the rate of AGB removals per year.
-Then, AGB removals value per year per tree was multiplied by 0.49 as the conversion factor of AGB to AGC [25].
-AGC removals per year per tree was summed up and expressed on per plot basis.
-Since each stratum had unique sampling intensity, calculation of expansion factors (EF) for each respective stratum was inevitable since simple mean AGB would ignore the nature of the sampling design upon which the data were collected.
+To define the influence of each driver on AGC removals, AGB removed per tree was estimated using allometric equation that estimates tree biomass from the remaining stump [7].
+The estimated individual tree AGB removal in its corresponding driver was divided by age of the stump to get the rate of AGB removals per year.
+AGB removals per year per tree was summed up and expressed on per plot basis.
+Since each stratum had unique sampling intensity, it was necessary to calculate expansion factors (EF) for each respective stratum since simple mean of AGB would ignore the nature of the sampling design upon which the data were collected.
 The EF describes the area in which a sample plot represents in each stratum.
-Since first phase sampling units were distributed proportionally to stratum area, the area of the stratum $p(\hat{A}p)$ was calculated as follows:
+The details on how the EF factor was calculated are shown in [2, 3].
+Consequently, AGB plot level values were multiplied by respective EF value corresponding to each stratum.
+The AGB plot level values were expressed on per hectare (ha).
+To obtain the influence of each driver on AGC removals, AGB removals per ha values were multiplied by 0.49 as the conversion factor of AGB to AGC [44].
+Finally, the AGC and their corresponding drivers were summarized in terms of Zones, miombo vegetation subtypes, Land use and Ownership types.